turingschool/front-end-curriculum/projects/whats-cookin.md

 * 1: The application is confusing or difficult to use.

 ### Workflow
-* 4: The team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
-The team displays good pairing practices (driver-navigator, dividing up work, etc.) and utilizes a planning tool more than GitHub issues (GitHub Projects, Trello, etc).
+* 4: The team effectively uses Git branches and pull requests for meaningful code review.
+The evolution of the project is evident through conversation done via code reviews and pull requests.
 * 3: The team makes a series of small, atomic commits that document the evolution of their application.
 The team conducts a DTR (define the relationship) and utilizes GitHub issues and best pairing practices.
-Both members contribute meaningfully to the application.
+Team members utilize a kanban-style project board and git branches.
 * 2: The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
 * 1: The team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.